Marone1hooss/Python-ML/README.md

 # Python-ML
-the python and maching learning courses of 1337/42 school code
+the python and maching learning path of 1337/42 school implementation